leostera/tap-idris/README.md

 - [ ] `ok 3 with a test case description`
 - [ ] `ok 4 # TODO with an explanation`
 - [ ] `ok 5 # SKIP with an explanaation`

+But it'd also be nice to have a consumer of the output to produce more interesting reports, such as:

+- [ ] `FAILED tests 2`
+- [ ] `Failed 1/5 tests, 80.00% okay`